Tunzeki/db-capstone-project/README.md

 ## Introduction

 In this scenario, I have been contracted by the owners of Little Lemon, an intercontinental restaurant that makes exquisite meals and does food deliveries, to help migrate their data storage from Microsoft Excel to a relational database management system.
-The decision was to use MySQL, its being open-source, scalable, widely used, and easy to integrate with their existing frontend application.
+The consensus was to use MySQL, it being open-source, scalable, widely used, and easy to integrate with their existing frontend application.

 ## Understanding Little Lemon Existing Data